rogorido/sistercities/sistercities.md

 The so-called *semantic web* is a very schillernd concept.
 The idea behind it is to categorise concepts and data and, above all, put all them in relationship.

+citar lo del tiop este... for specific issues in wikidata you can read this [general friendly introduction](https://www.wikidata.org/wiki/Wikidata:A_beginner-friendly_course_for_SPARQL) and the more [technichal description](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries).

 # Lesson Goals